The Quantum Band Difference

 Progressive Ascending Variable Resistance

 When you strength train with a free weight tool like a dumbbell – kettlebell – barbell or sandbag, you’re training against a “Constant Resistance” that remains the same throughout the movement.
 With resistance bands, you’re training against an “Ascending Variable Resistance” that progressively increases the further you stretch the band into the concentric ( or work) phase of an exercise.
 This is why all Quantum bands are listed as having a variable resistance range, instead of a set resistance.
 Please refer to our band chart to see the estimated resistances variance of each Quantum band.

-As a fitness enthusiasts, especially those 40+, there are several advantages to strength training with an “Ascending Variable” Band Resistance as compared to training with a “Constant” Free Weight Resistance.
-These are discussed further in the 2 Part Series “Resistance Band Training vs. Lifting Weights” which you can find links to below.
+As a fitness enthusiasts, especially those 40+, there are several advantages to strength training with an “Ascending Variable Resistance” as compared to training with a “Constant” Free Weight Resistance.
+These are discussed further in Part 2 of the\ Series “Resistance Band Training vs. Lifting Weights” which you can find links to below.

 Quantum Quality Customer Guaranteed